Flat Topological Bands and Eigenstate Criticality in a Quasiperiodic Insulator

-\emph{Conclusion--} In a simple 2D TI, we demonstrated that the inclusion of quasiperiodicity induces flat bands, eigenstate criticality, and a phase diagram full of structure.
-This was achieved by generalizing a quasiperiodic perturbative analysis to TIs and extensive numerics (using KPM, exact diagonalization, Lanczos methods, and machine learning).
+\emph{Conclusion--} In a simple model of a two-dimensional topological insulator, we demonstrated that the inclusion of quasiperiodicity induces flat bands, eigenstate criticality, and a phase diagram full of structure.
 The eigenstates go through several Anderson-like transitions (delocalizing in momentum space before localizing in real space), which leads to critical eigenstates in a metallic phase.
 Meanwhile, we see the onset of flat topological bands within the TI phase concomitant with critical high energy eigenstates.
-Just as Dirac semimetals with quasiperiodicity are analogous to twisted bilayer graphene, TIs with quasiperiodicity achieve flat topological bands similar to twisted heterostructures.
-This identification allows for cold atom labs and metamaterial labs (both of which have already realized 2D TIs \cite{peterson2018quantized,susstrunk2015observation,lustig2019photonic,kennedy2013spin}) to emulate similar physics.
+Our results go beyond twisted heterostructures and allows for cold atom labs and metamaterial labs (both of which have already realized 2D TIs \cite{peterson2018quantized,imhof2018topolectrical,susstrunk2015observation,lustig2019photonic,kennedy2013spin,huang2016experimental, wu2016realization}) to emulate similar physics.

-\acknowledgements{We thank Yafis Barlas and Elio K\"onig for useful discussions.
-The authors acknowledge the following research computing resources that have contributed to the results reported here: the Open Science Grid~\cite{osg07,osg09}, which is supported by the National Science Foundation award 1148698, and the U.S. Department of Energy's Office of Science, the Beowulf cluster at the Department of Physics and Astronomy of Rutgers University; and the Office of Advanced Research Computing (OARC) at Rutgers, The State University of New Jersey (http://oarc.rutgers.edu), for providing access to the Amarel cluster.}

-\foreach \x in {1,...,10} {
+\foreach \x in {1,...,13} {

 \includepdf[pages={\x}]{supp} }